-Development of a National Policy Statement on Indigenous Biodiversity
+Development of a National Policy Statement for Indigenous Biodiversity

-Biodiversity protection and management is underpinned by strong national direction.
-MfE is developing a National Policy statement which will set out a range of regulated measures that require councils to take a more proactive role in protecting biodiversity.
+MfE has developed a proposed National Policy statement for Indigenous Biodiversity which sets out a range of regulated measures that require councils to take a more proactive role in protecting biodiversity.

-A National Policy Statement on Indigenous Biodiversity (NPSIB) will fill a significant gap in the way we manage our biodiversity.
-It will provide national direction and guidance to local councils on how to improve biodiversity management across the country.
+A National Policy Statement for Indigenous Biodiversity (NPSIB) would fill a significant gap in the way we manage our biodiversity.
+It would provide national direction and guidance to local councils on how to improve biodiversity management across the country.

-The draft NPSIB applies across public and private land including terrestrial ecosystems and wetlands.
-It will especially impact the management of biodiversity on private land where many of our threatened species, habitats, and ecosystems are found.
+The proposed NPSIB applies across public and private land including terrestrial ecosystems and wetlands.
+It would especially impact the management of biodiversity on private land where many of our threatened species, habitats, and ecosystems are found.